mpathak4/ebpf-windows-spectre-report/REPORT.md

 - build-ebpf.ps1 failed because CMake was run from the wrong folder (it expected the repo root with CMakeLists.txt but worked against the temp clone path).
 - collect-evidence.ps1 failed because artifacts/evidence.zip was open/locked.
 - gh CLI is not installed, so release automation can't run.

-build-ebpf.ps1 failed because CMake was run from the wrong folder (it expected the repo root with CMakeLists.txt but worked against the temp clone path).

-collect-evidence.ps1 failed because artifacts/evidence.zip was open/locked.

-gh CLI is not installed, so release automation can't run.